Shared Subspace Models for Multi-Group Covariance Estimation: Empirical Bayes Inference

-As a consequence, the proposed statistic will be close to one for all groups when $VV^T$ is a shared subspace for the data and smaller if not.
+The goodness of fit statistic will be close to one for all groups when $VV^T$ is a shared subspace for the data and typically smaller if not.
 The metric provides a useful indicator of which groups can be reasonably compared on a given subspace and which groups cannot.
 In practice, we estimate a shared subspace $\hat{V}$ and the isotropic variances $\hat{\sigma}_k^2$ using EM and compute the plug-in estimate $\gamma(Y_k: \hat{V}, \hat{\sigma}_k^2)$.
 When this statistic is small for some groups, it may suggest that the rank $s$ of the inferred subspace needs to be larger to capture the variation in all groups.
-We investigate this in Section \ref{sec:simulation}, by computing the goodness of fit statistic for inferred subspaces of different dimensions on a single dataset.
+If $\gamma(Y_k: \hat{V}, \hat{\sigma}_k^2)$ is substantially larger than 1 for a particular group, it suggests that the inferred subspace is too similar to the sample principal components from group $k$.
+We investigate these issues in Section \ref{sec:simulation}, by computing the goodness of fit statistic for inferred subspaces of different dimensions on a single data set.
 In Section \ref{sec:app}, we compute the estimates for subspaces inferred with real biological data.